simrie/sigmoid-fuzzer-server/README.md

 In the initial proof-of-concept iteration no provision has been made to age out the data, so leaving this running for a long time could crash a browser.

-## Wave Functions
+## Faker Objects and their Wave Functions

-There are two generator functions that create the wave data.
+Faker objects are created using the Faker library's built-in types.

+Each Faker object then gets assigned a wave data generator.

+Each wave data generator is actually composed of two generators, where one calls the other.

 The sigmoidGenerator function accepts two parameters: amplitude and incrementor.